 CAP-XX is continuing to refine the products that it offers for the various IoT applications and other markets.
-The Company has introduced the Murata range of DMF and DMT thin prismatic supercapacitors to address the space-constrained and/or power-hungry needs of many IoT products.
-These products are already being shipped from the Company's new Seven Hills factory.
-The Company plans to commission and commence shipments of the very thin DMH supercapacitor by next year.
+The Company has introduced its DMF and DMT thin prismatic supercapacitors to address the space-constrained and/or power-hungry needs of many IoT products.
+These products are already being shipped from the Company's Seven Hills factory.
+The Company plans to commission and commence shipments of the very thin DMH supercapacitor around Q4 2023.
 At only 400 microns in thickness, the Board believes that this is the best performing supercapacitor in its class.
+Customers are already evaluating these parts with pleasing results and large volume orders are expected in the forthcoming months.

-The Company also plans to use its 3 Volt chemistry in certain models of supercapacitors currently made in Malaysia.
-Assuming that sales of these 3 Volt products are as expected, the Company will eventually look to produce 3 Volt products on the DMF line at Seven Hills.
+The Company also plans to use its 3 Volt chemistry in the DMF products made at Seven Hills.
+The Company had previously planned to produce 3 Volt products in Malaysia but the ongoing disruptions and travel restrictions caused by COVID made this impractical.
+The first 3 Volt products from Seven Hills have been sent to customers for evaluation.
 The development of the 3 Volt product has been targeted to meet demand for small, inexpensive, energy efficient power solutions for thin wearables, key FOBs and other IoT devices, especially those using 3 Volt coin cell lithium ion batteries, such as the CR2032 battery.

-In the future, there is an opportunity to migrate this same 3 Volt technology into larger prismatic supercapacitors, automotive modules and other products for high-energy, high-power applications.
+In the future, there is an opportunity to migrate this same 3 Volt technology into larger prismatic supercapacitors, automotive modules, and other products for high-energy, high-power applications.
 As already noted, CAP-XX is concentrating on a small number of automotive opportunities.
 To further increase the Company's likelihood of success, the Board is investigating a strategy of partnering with automotive and military Tier-1/Tier-2 suppliers, through either a new license agreement or a joint venture, to supply the automotive markets.
 The Board believes that such partnerships will be beneficial for all parties involved.